Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Spectral edge with power-law divergence

 The $p=0.5$ edge produces the best results overall when $k/\pi \agt 0.3$, where the deviations from the exact result are 1$\%$ or below.
 The single-$\delta$ edge produces good results for $k$ close to $0$ and $\pi$, and also for a narrow range of $k/\pi$ values close to $0.55$.
 Away from these momentum regions, the deviations from the exact dispersion are much larger; up to almost $3\%$.

 Interestingly, for $k/\pi \alt 0.3$, the $p=0.5$ edge performs worse, with the largest deviation around $k/\pi = 0.2$.
 Here a sharper edge produces better agreement for small $k$, with $p=0.8$ results shown as an example in Fig.~\ref{Fig.hchaindisp}(b), while for $k/\pi \agt 0.25$ the deviations exceed those for $p=0.5$.
-By repeating these calculations for smaller systems, we have confirmed this behavior is not related to the finite system size effects; our results may point to the edge actually being significantly sharper for $k/\pi \alt 0.25$ and not well modeled with the $p=0.5$ edge parametrization.
-At $k=\pi/8$, the optimal exponent from the edge SAC pametrization is as large as $p \approx 1.3$, and the excitation energy is then very close to the result using the single-$\delta$ parametrization and the exact result.
+By repeating these calculations for smaller systems, we have confirmed that these behaviors are not related to finite-size effects; our results may point to the edge actually being significantly sharper for $k/\pi \alt 0.25$ and not well modeled with the $p=0.5$ edge parametrization.
+At $k=\pi/8$, the optimal exponent from the edge SAC parametrization is as large as $p \approx 1.3$, and the excitation energy is then very close to the result using the single-$\delta$ parametrization and the exact result.
+A similar case where long-range interactions are included with $\alpha=3.0$ is shown in Fig.~\ref{Fig.a3disp}.

 In Ref.~\cite{Caux06}, Caux and Hagemans calculated the four-spinon contributions to the dynamic spin structure factor for the infinite-size Heisenberg chain.
 These contributions constitute more than $20\%$ of the total spectral weight and visually exhibit a faster growth upon approaching the edge than the two-spinon form Eq.~(\ref{edgeba}).
 However, no quantitative analysis of the singularity was presented.
-As a follow-up to the present work, we are planning to combine BA and SAC to address this issue in detail \cite{Yang25}.
+As a follow-up to this work, we are planning to combine BA and SAC to address the issue of the edge shape in detail \cite{Yang25}.